 Most Common Causes For Electrocution

 The human body conducts electricity very well.
 This means that electricity can actually pass throughout the human body.
 Direct contact with electricity can cause serious health problems in various parts of the body including the brain, muscles, and even the heart.
 A study that was conducted recently by the National Institute for Occupation Safety and Health (NIOSH) found out that from 2010 to 2015, there were 3,378 workers who died as a result of electrocution.
 That means that at least one worker dies each day as result of electrocution.
 This number has resulted in electricity being ranked fourth in causes for injury-related occupational deaths.
 So the big question is what are the most common causes for electrocution?
-In this article, we are going to answer his question to help you know more about causes of electrocution.
+In this article, our work injury lawyers are going to answer his question to help you know more about causes of electrocution.